doubt72/loki/README.md

   pages (i.e., regular non-blog-entry pages) with given tags in addition to blog entries.

-* `generate_rss`: generates an rss feed that can be linked to with `rss_feed` below; defaults to `false`.
+* `generate_rss`: generates an RSS feed that can be linked to with `rss_feed` below; defaults to `false`.

+* `main_date_format`: the format used for displaying dates on the blog list pages.
+Defaults to `"%Y-%m-%d %H:%M"`.

+* `description`: used for the blog description in RSS.

+* `site_link`: main link to your page for RSS (don't use anything else or the entry links will be broken.
+Also don't use a trailing slash).

+* `entries_per_page`: how many entries will appear on your main blog page before pagination kicks in.

 For example, you might have something like this in `config.rb`:

 ```
 blog_config do
+  main_title "my blog"
+  main_template "my.template"
-  template "my.template"
+  entry_template "my.template"
   directory "blog_entries"
   css ["my.css"]
 end
 ```

+Note that the main blog page will have `blog` as its ID so you can link to it from other pages.

 On each individual entry, the `id` (required), `title`, `tags`, `set`, and `global` parameters are available (as in normal view metadata), and all should be found before a `--` separator (as with normal view metadata).
-In addition, the following parameter can (and probably should) be included:
+In addition, the following parameters are available:

-* `date`: this should be a valid date-time string (anything Time.parse can handle is valid, so most reasonable strings should be fine; it's up to the blog author to supply something reasonable, however -- do note that not supplying a year will cause the entry to be the current year **when the blog page is generated by Loki** which may not be what you intended, so fully specifying the date is recommended).
+* `date` (required): this should be a valid date-time string (anything Time.parse can handle is valid, so most reasonable strings should be fine;
+  it's up to the blog author to supply something reasonable, however -- do note that not supplying a year will cause the entry to be the current year **when the blog page is generated by Loki** which may not be what you intended, so fully specifying the date is recommended).
+We can probably pretend that timezones don't exist, though, since dates are being defined on the same machine that's generating date links and such, but if that matters to you, well, look up Time.parse and give it what it wants.

+* `description`: description for RSS; required if generating RSS.

 Inside of entries (or the blog template), all of the (non-manual) directives are available.
 In addition, the following are also available: